buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSegmentedReferenceCurve.md

 # IfcSegmentedReferenceCurve

-A segmented reference curve is constructed from a referenced base curve (_BaseCurve_) that should in most cases (there can be exceptions) be used for positioning of a list of _IfcCurveSegment_ occurrences.
-The type of the base curve that _IfcCurveSegment_ references provides the information of the interpolation method between the start point of the segment and its end point defined by the segment length of the _IfcCurveSegment_._ParentCurve_.
+The _IfcSegmentedReferenceCurve_ is a curve defined in the linear parameter space of its base curve that is set in the attribute _BaseCurve_.
+The base curve provides a basis for the positioning of the collection of _IfcCurveSegment_ occurrences.
+A deviating explicit position of a curve segment (_IfcCurveSegment_.Placement) from the axis of the base curve produces a superelevation i.e. depression or elevation from the axis of the base curve.
+The superelevation rate of change is directly proportionate to the curve segment parent curve parametrization (_IfcCurveSegment_._ParentCurve_) in the linear parameter space of the base curve.
+If no deviation in the position of the curve segment to the base curve axis is specified, the axes (Axis and RefDirection) directions of _IfcAxis2Placement_ are interpolated between the initial curve segment placement and the placement of the subsequent curve segment.

 The parametrization of _IfcSegmentReferenceCurve_ is based on the parametrization of _BaseCurve_ and is not altered by the _Segments_.